Technology

 You may notice water droplets on windows or walls, see dark mould appearing, particularly on glass or around windows, and/or notice an unpleasant smell.

-If left untreated, condensation can damage paint and plaster and cause window frames to decay.
-To clear condensation from windows, you could simply wipe it with a cloth.
+If left untreated, condensation can damage paint and plaster and cause window frames to decay, so when you see it form you should wipe it away with a cloth.

 Alternatively, if you prefer to use less elbow grease, some gadgets claim to be able to help with condensation and leave your windows streak-free - find out what happened when we tried out the Karcher window vac.